Heroin-assisted treatment: History

 The British have had a system of heroin maintenance since the 1920s.
 For decades it supplied a few hundred addicts nationwide, most of whom were doctors themselves.
-It was de-emphasized considerably during the 1960s-1980s as a result of the U.S. led war on drugs.
+It was de-emphasized considerably during the 1960s-1980s as a result of the U.S.-led war on drugs.
 In the 1980s and early 1990s, Dr John Marks ran heroin-prescribing clinics in Liverpool, Widnes and Warrington that were highly controversial.
 Because of the lack of large-scale trials, only anecdotal evidence existed as to the efficacy of the treatment.
 This changed in 1994 when Switzerland, faced with one of the largest open drug scenes in Europe at the time, started large-scale trials on the potential use of diamorphine as a maintenance drug.
 They proved diamorphine to be a viable maintenance drug which has shown equal or better rates of success than methadone in terms of assisting long-term users establish stable, crime-free lives.
 These results encouraged countries like Germany and the Netherlands to conduct their own trials and finally to include heroin-assisted treatment fully as a part of the national health system in 2009.

+In Switzerland, heroin has been made available under supervision to addicts since around 1994.

+Several studies have been conducted between 1994 and 1996.

+Positions

+Favor

 In recent years the British have begun moving towards the inclusion of heroin maintenance programs as a legitimate component of their National Health Service.
 In 2013 European Union's European Monitoring Centre for Drugs and Drug Addiction issued guidelines for the years 2013–2020; for the first time since the EMCDDA's 1995 inception, the group advocated "reducing the health and social risks and harms caused by drugs" in addition to longstanding policies of lessening demand and supply.
-Both the United Nations Office on Drugs and Crime and the Transnational Institute have released documents advocating harm-reduction strategies, though only the latter mentions heroin-assisted therapy.
+Groups such as United Nations Office on Drugs and Crime and the Transnational Institute have released documents advocating harm-reduction strategies, though only the latter mentions heroin-assisted therapy.

-In 2008, the right-wing Swiss People's Party initiated a national referendum on heroin-assisted treatment.
-A significant majority (approximately 68%) voted in favor of continuing Swiss HAT programs.

-In the Netherlands, both injectable Diamorphine HCl as injectable salt in dry ampoules as well as Heroin base with 5-10% caffeine for vaporization are available, both are to be taken twice daily in a supervised setting and will be accompanied with a daily take home dosage of methadone for the evening.

-In Switzerland patients may be allowed to appear only once a day and receive part of their diamorphine in pill form for oral consumption.
-This is possible only after a six-month period and is usually granted only if necessary to hold down a job.

-Criticism